 The Rail Systems and Rail Infrastructure packages will be procured through separate competitive alliance processes in which direct price competition will be assessed along with non-priced criteria.
 The membership of both alliances will generally be comprised of the State, rail operators and constructors and will work as an integrated, collaborative team to deal with key project delivery matters in good faith, act with integrity and make best-for-project decisions.

-The Rail Systems Alliance (RSA) will include the design, supply, installation, testing, integration and commissioning activities in relation to train and power control systems, operational control systems, conventional and high capacity signalling.
+The Rail Systems Alliance (RSA) will deliver the design, supply, installation, testing, integration and commissioning activities in relation to train and power control systems, operational control systems, conventional and High Capacity Signalling.

-The Rail Infrastructure Alliance (RIA) will include works at the eastern and western portals including cut and cover tunnelling, decline structures and local reconfiguration and realignment of existing lines.
-The EOI for the RIA contract is expected to be released mid-2017.
+The Rail Infrastructure Alliance (RIA) will deliver works at the eastern and western tunnel entrances including cut and cover tunnelling, decline structures and the reconfiguration and realignment of existing lines to connect the new Metro Tunnel rail tracks to the existing surface network.